 Something else to consider in your decision: if no one knows where you were headed, they don't know that you're lost, so there will be no search or rescue.

 Now let's play the "I'm lost" scenario both ways: keep moving, or stay put.

 Eat and drink something while you formulate a plan.

 Be sure you have the physical and mental reserves to keep moving.

 If the weather is against you, stay put until it improves.

 Use the fact that water flows downhill to guide you to roads and habitations - if the terrain allows you to follow it.

-Moss grows on the north side of a tree due to less sunlight, so if you can't determine directions from sunlight or a map, use this basic fact to get a crude sense of direction.
+Moss grows on the north side of a tree (Northern hemisphere) due to less sunlight, so if you can't determine directions from sunlight or a map, use this basic fact to get a crude sense of direction.